HarbourMasters/Shipwright/BUILDING.md

 ## macOS
 1. Requires Xcode (or xcode-tools) && `sdl2, libpng, glew, ninja, cmake` (can be installed via homebrew, macports, etc)

+**Important: For maximum performance make sure you have ninja build tools installed!**

 _Note: If you're using Visual Studio Code, the [cpack plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) makes it very easy to just press run and debug._